 Pregnancy— Pregnancy discrimination protection is included under the Civil Rights Act's prohibition against gender discrimination, as well as specifically under the Pregnancy Discrimination Act.
 Pregnant women are also afforded certain rights under the Family and Medical Leave Act (FMLA).

 The law firm of Joseph & Kirschenbaum LLP has maintained a robust and comprehensive employment discrimination law practice since 1997.
 We are prepared to represent employees and applicants who have suffered any type of employment discrimination prohibited under federal, state or local law.
 If you have been denied employment or suffered adverse employment action based on race, religion, national origin, gender, sexual orientation, disability or any other legally protected characteristic, contact us today to schedule a complimentary initial consultation.
-We are available toll free at 1.866.348.7394.
+We are available at (212) 688-5640.
 We can also be reached online.
 Se habla espanol.